AUTHENTICATION GUIDE

 NFC Authentication

-Some newer Golden Goose models even come with an NFC tag you can scan with your phone to verify authenticity.
-This technology is becoming more common in luxury sneakers.
+Some newer Golden Goose models come with an NFC tag you can scan with your phone to verify authenticity.
+This technology is becoming a luxury standard.

 "Oops, I Think I Bought a Fake."
 Now What?